cyruscollier/wp-test/README.md

 * Includes stubs for most common WP functions
 * Uses [PhpSpec - PHP-Mock](http://github.com/cyruscollier/phpspec-php-mock) to mock other WP function on demand in specs

-## Changelog

-v1.2 - Setup improvements and fixes, added `wp-test reset` command, internal refactoring, updated readme.

-v1.1 - Revised `wp-test init` command to allow choice to use phpspec or not for unit tests.
-Improvements and fixes to config templates.
-Added phpunit-watcher.
-Added readme.

-v1.0.2 - Fix phpunit.xml template to align with WP Core

-v1.0.1 - New repo for WP Core, fix config paths and PHPUnit version to WP compatibility

-v1.0 - Initial version

 ## Installation via Composer

 Add the dedicated package repository for WordPress Core<sup>[[1]](#footnote-1)</sup> and download the Composer package as a dev dependency to your WordPress project: